ruwanwija/E-Commerce/README.md

     6.add the controller functions to using jwt in auth-controller 7.add the authentication routes(register/login/logout/middle auth) to the auth-route file

+## Admin view header and sidebar component
+# Header
+    1.Add the two buttons lucide-react using on one is hamber icon and second one is logout button

+# Sidebar
+    1.Fistly wrap the function using Fragment after add this icon "ChartSpline" 2,Create a navigation to the admin dashboard link and create other components in the admin sidebar 3.Style the admin sidebar
+    4.Update the Admin Sidebar to responsive using shadcn sheet uis

 ###### Components ########